carloscinelli/sensemakr/cran-comments.md

 * win-builder (devel and release)
 * rhub (all)

+## Wordlist

+The following words are not mispellings:

+- Cinelli
+- Hazlett
+- sensemakr

 ## R CMD check results

 0 errors | 0 warnings | 0 notes